Repped-In-Tech/ReppedBot-Twitch/README.md

 - `!edittask [tasknum] [updated todo]` - Edits a task
 - `!deletetask [tasknum]` - Deletes a task
 - `!viewtasks` - View all YOUR tasks
+- `!viewDucks` - View all the requests for help
+- `!rubberDuck` - Submit a request for help

 - ## Dependencies
 - Firebase